 If you’ve followed this timeline, by the time moving day comes you’ve already gotten a lot done.
 To finish up:

 Determining local moving costs can be tricky.
 There is no one size fits all formula.
 It depends on how many movers you’ll need.
-Local movers usually charge by the hour.
+Local moving companies usually charge by the hour.
 Prices start at $25 per mover per hour.

 Don’t forget that you’ll also be paying for truck rental, gas, and any tolls, too.

 Contact us at Nelson Westerberg.
-We’ve got you covered.
+We’ve got you covered as one of the best local movers around.
 We’ve been in the moving business for over 100 years.
 We’ve conducted local moves as well as national moves.
 We know movers’ average cost, and we’re up-to-date on all the latest moving trends.

 We even made a complete list of everything you need to do and know before you move.
 We’re ready to answer any questions that you might have.
 Plus, we’ll provide you with a free, contactless quote.